The Problem with Soy

 Animals are fattened on corn and soy all over the world – it’s in the feed for every kind of animal, and is almost always genetically modified.
 If this fattens them, why would we think we’d not put on weight from soy?
-Soy is one of the most lucrative crops around, and sadly at the expense of other crops, this awful bean is being grown instead of nourishing vegetables and putting animals back on the land.
-Over 350,000 farms in the United States produce soybeans, accounting for over 50% of the world’s soybean production and $6.66 billion in soybean and product exports in 2000 (heaven knows what it is now…).
+Soy is one of the most lucrative crops around.
+Sadly at the expense of other crops this awful bean is being grown instead of nourishing vegetables.
+As well as instead of putting animals back on the land.
+Over 350,000 farms in the United States produce soybeans.
+This accounts for over 50% of the world’s soybean production and $6.66 billion in soybean and product exports in 2000 (heaven knows what it is now…).

 Do You eat Soy?

 And in case you think you eat little or no soy – check the label.
 Surprise!!
 Soy is in everything today.
 From so-called health foods to cereals, breads, medications, meat products, protein bars and almost 100% of processed foods.
 You name it and you will probably find soy present.
 The only sure way to eliminate soy is to eliminate processed food completely and eat real food.
 It’s in everything from dog food to take-aways to baby food to vegetable oils.